RoHn0710/EduPortal/README.md

 ## 🐛 Known Issues

-🟠 Marks overwrite instead of appending
+- Marks overwrite instead of appending
-🟠 Input validations can be improved
+- Input validations can be improved

 ---
-Made with ❤️ by Roohan Anoop
+Made with ❤️ by Roohan Anoop at Skillmate AI